- Here’s our quick pro tip for picking thickness planers

 If you have a large construction project at home, for example, you can reduce your material costs considerably by milling your timber slabs or purchasing unfinished lumber and trimming them down yourself.

-Thickness planers also let you get your lumber to the precise thickness that you need.
+Thickness planers lets you get your lumber to the precise thickness that you need.
 While you can power hand plane wide boards, handheld solutions won’t give you anywhere near the same accuracy and will require a lot more work besides.

-With a good thickness planer, you can trim down a pile of lumber to the correct thickness in a fraction of the time it would take with a hand planer.
+With a top-rated thickness planer, you can trim down a pile of lumber to the correct thickness in a fraction of the time it would take with a hand planer.

 Some of the best planers even smooth lumber down to a perfect finish so you won’t have to do any additional sanding afterward.